Business continuity and disaster recovery (BCDR): Azure Paired Regions

-(1) Brazil South is unique because it is paired with a region outside of its own geography.
-Brazil South’s secondary region is South Central US, but South Central US’s secondary region is not Brazil South.
+- Brazil South is unique because it is paired with a region outside of its geography.
+Brazil South's secondary region is South Central US.
+South Central US's secondary region is not Brazil South.

 An example of paired regions

-Figure 2 below shows a hypothetical application which uses the regional pair for disaster recovery.
-The green numbers highlight the cross-region activities of three Azure services (Azure compute, storage, and database) and how they are configured to replicate across regions.
+The image below illustrates a hypothetical application that uses the regional pair for disaster recovery.
+The green numbers highlight the cross-region activities of three Azure services (Azure compute, storage, and database) and how they're configured to replicate across regions.
 The unique benefits of deploying across paired regions are highlighted by the orange numbers.

 Figure 2 – Hypothetical Azure regional pair

 As referred to in figure 2.